MansiQATester/MansiQATester/README.md

 - Jenkins: Experience in building and maintaining CI/CD pipelines for automated test execution and continuous integration.
 - GitHub: Proficient in version control, collaboration, and managing test automation repositories.
-- Docker: Familiar with containerization for creating consistent test environments and improving deployment reliability.

 ---